HAN News, March 1

 Coffee Break, HAN’s daily news update, airs weekday mornings at 11 a.m. at live.HAN.Network.
 Or watch it on-demand later (see video below).

-Rob Adams joins us with a Nutmeg Sports Update.
+Mike Suppe joins us at the sports desk.
 Donald Eng takes a look back on this day in history.

-Below are the stories we are following on Tuesday, March 8:
+Below are some of the stories we are following for Tuesday, March 1:

 A Shelton man was arrested in connection with a string of residential burglaries that took place in several towns during 2015.

 State Police are looking for a 16-year-old “endangered runaway” who was last seen in Bridgeport on Saturday.

 Two adults landed in trouble with police for an underage drinking party at their home.
 Police issued misdemeanor summons to two Darien adults after breaking up the party.
 Seven teens were issued infractions but police said that as many as 15 were drinking at 4 Palmer Lane residence.

 Easton police Chief Tim Shaw urges residents to lock their cars and house windows and doors following a rash of 17 car break-ins at 10 different residences and three burglaries within the past couple of weeks in town.